 Perfect for a fancy dinner party or casual backyard gathering: Sure, this cocktail is beautiful enough to serve at a classy occasion, but with that tropical Caribbean rum, it’s perfect for a little tiki party on the patio.
 Who doesn’t appreciate a versatile recipe that can stay in your back pocket?

-Rum: We want a dark rum as the base liquor for this recipe.
+Rum: We want a dark aged rum as the base liquor for this recipe — save the light rum for mojitos.
 Getting deep into the rum world is incredibly complex, but to keep it simple, a dark rum is typically distilled from sugar cane molasses and then ages in charred oak barrels.
 The barrel-aging process imparts sweet vanilla, caramel and spice notes that make for a rich, complex spirit.
 I recommend getting the highest-quality dark rum that fits your budget.

 Lemon juice: This is the classic citrus used in sour cocktails.
 Make sure you use fresh lemon juice.
-Bottled juice is not nearly as bright as real juice, and a good sour cocktail is all about using the best ingredients available.
+Bottled juice or sour mix is not nearly as bright as real juice, and a good sour cocktail is all about using the best ingredients available.

 Egg white: If you’re new to home bartending, this may sound weird, but egg white is actually a common cocktail ingredient.
 This is what gives us that silky topping.